pokt-network/docs/content/node/trustlessStaking.md

 ![](/images/wallet-staking.png)

-4. Hit the Stake Node Button and verify your stake on poktscan in 15-20 minutes.
+4. Hit the Stake Node Button and verify your stake on POKTScan in 15-20 minutes.

 ***Checklist***
-- [ ] I verified that the node is staked non-custodial on poktscan at the url https://poktscan.com/node/\<myoperatoraddress\> and it is showing the correct output address.
+- [ ] I verified that the node is staked non-custodial on POKTScan at the url https://poktscan.com/node/\<myoperatoraddress\> and it is showing the correct output address.

 ## Managing Non-Custodial Nodes (Upstake)